Are sessions currently conducted in person?

 Before you can officially begin treatment at Petoskey Center, you will need to schedule an intake.

 Upon scheduling an intake assessment, you will be sent forms to complete which we ask that you return to us on the day of or before your initial assessment.
-If you have had a psychological assessment or have recently discharged from the hospital, it can also be helpful to provide us with any report or discharge summaries.
+If you have had a psychological assessment or have recently discharged from the hospital, it can also be helpful to provide us with the reports or discharge summaries.

 During the actual face-to-face intake, you will meet with Dr. Jennifer Markey.
 Together, we will 1) explore your current physical, mental, and emotional difficulties, 2) identify how these issues impact your daily functioning, and 3) clarify your treatment goals.